 - SNMPv1 requests using the public community only have read access to the enterprises.nCipher.nC-series.statistics subtree, - SNMPv2c requests using the public community only have read access to the enterprises.nCipher.nC-series.administration.subtree, - SNMPv3 requests using the user2 USM user, must as a minimum be authenticated, and have read, notify access to the nShield MIB (that is, enterprises nCipher) - SNMPv3 requests using the user1 USM user, must as a minimum be authenticated and encrypted, and have read, write and notify access to the full OID tree.
-Note that since requests must be authenticated and encrypted as a minimum, SNMPv1 and v2c requests using the private community cannot be made even though the community is included in grp_private. - SNMPv1 and SNMPv2 requests using the Itd community and SNMPv3 requests using the user3 USM user, do not require to be authenticated or encrypted, and have read, write access to the system.sysContact.0 OID.
+Note that since requests must be authenticated and encrypted as a minimum, SNMPv1 and v2c requests using the private community cannot be made even though the community is included in grp\private. - SNMPv1 and SNMPv2 requests using the Itd community and SNMPv3 requests using the user3 USM user, do not require to be authenticated or encrypted, and have read, write access to the system.sysContact.0 OID.

 '''

+GROUP

 CONTEXT SECMODEL LEVEL

-GROUP

 PREFIX READ

-WRTTF
+WRITE

 NOTIFY

 access grp_public ""

 v1 noauth exact vw_nCipher_stats none

+none

 access grp_public ""

+v2c

 noauth

 exact vw_nCipher_admin none

-v2c

 none

 access grp_public ""

 auth

+vw_nCipher

 USM

 exact vw_nCipher none

-vw_nCipher

 access grp_private ""

 any

 priv

 exact vw_global

 vw_global

 vw_global

 access grp_limited ""

-vw_sysContact
+any

 noauth

-any

 exact vw_sysContact

+vw_sysContact

+none

 '''